 Examples of infrastructure support are services that need to be frequently restarted, annual health checks for outdated Hyperion technology that is no longer supported by Oracle, and applying patches.
 More than likely, your support needs will be a mix of both application and infrastructure, but keep in mind that cost is proportional to technical difficulty.

-Hyperion support services support is typically provided by a remote team that may or may not be local to your area.
-There may be times when you need or want a resource to travel to your location and work on site with your team.
-In these instances, travel expense will likely be an added cost.
+Oracle EPM managed services support is typically provided by a remote team that may or may not be local to your area.
+There may be times when you need or want a resource to travel to your location and work on-site with your team.
+In these instances, travel expenses will likely be an added cost.
 Consider screen-sharing options such as WebEx as a much more affordable alternative to travel time and added expense.

 Keeping these cost factors in mind when deciding on your support services engagement will go a long way in setting your expectations as well as preparing and budgeting for your services.
-A thorough scoping session with your Hyperion support services partner will help you define your support needs and the best option for you.
+A thorough scoping session with your Oracle EPM managed services partner will help you define your support needs and the best option for you.
 Download our services guide to learn more.